 The variable valve timing system increases fuel economy and engine performance by regulating when the intake and exhaust valves are opened and closed.
-The camshaft(s) is(are) adjusted by the ECM through the use of an oil control valve(s) (OCV) also called variable valve timing control solenoid valves.
-When trouble code P0014 is set, it means that the exhaust camshaft in Bank 1 is more advanced than the ECM has told it to be.
+The camshaft(s) is(are) adjusted by the engine computer through the use of an oil control valve(s) (OCV), also called variable valve timing control solenoid valves.
+When trouble code P0014 is set, it means that the exhaust camshaft in Bank 1 is more advanced than the engine computer has told it to be.

 - Check Engine Light

 - Rattling/Knocking from engine

 With a variable valve timing fault, the first step is to get it diagnosed to figure out what is causing the problem.

 If your vehicle has this fault and you’re not comfortable diagnosing this issue at home, we recommend finding a RepairPal certified shop nearby to pinpoint the problem and give an accurate estimate for repairs.

 These shops can not only help you figure out what’s going wrong before you waste time and money on the wrong parts, but they also offer a minimum 12-month, 12,000-mile warranty and stand behind all their estimates with guaranteed fair pricing.

 How Much Does It Cost to Fix Code P0014?

 P0014 can be caused by anything from old or low oil to catastrophic engine failure.
 It’s impossible to give an accurate estimate without properly diagnosing the issue first.